JayRichh/blog-app/README.md

   * Create dynamic blog app with CRUD functionality
   * Include user sign-in and sign-up functionality to make blog posts
-  * Host project on firebase
+  * Allow post editing and deletion from firebase with authenticated athor of post

 ### Scope Creep:

   * Search bar with filtering of blogs based on titles, tags or descriptions
   * Filter via tags
-  * Commenting system on blogs for authenticated users

 ### To-Do: